Renters Rights LondonRenters Rights LondonRenters Rights London

 Rent Act 1957

-Major decontrol legislation that removed rent restrictions from many properties, leading to the exploitation and intimidation of tenants by unscrupulous landlords.
+Major decontrol legislation that removed rent restrictions from more expensive homes, as well as from all new tenancies after a landlord secured vacant possession.
+This lead to the exploitation and intimidation of tenants by unscrupulous landlords, as they were incentivised to remove sitting tenants.

-Key Measures Decontrolled properties over £40 rateable value, removed security of tenure for many tenants and allowed ‘market rents’ on vacant possession.
+Key Measures Decontrolled properties over £40 rateable value (£846 in 2025), removed security of tenure for many tenants and allowed ‘market rents’ on vacant possession.

 Rent Act